Civil Mediation Services at Echelon Dispute Resolution. Civil Mediation in West Midlands

 How to Prepare for Civil Mediation

-Define your aims.
-Decide what a good outcome looks like.
+• Define your aims.
+Decide what a good outcome would look like.

-Consider best and worst alternatives to a negotiated agreement.
+• Consider your best and worst alternatives to settlement.

-Think about non‑financial terms.
-For example, timing, confidentiality, or future conduct.
+• Think about non-financial terms, such as timing, confidentiality, communication or future conduct.

 Costs of Civil Mediation